Mariners vs. Orioles Player Props Betting Odds

 France Stats

-- France has put up 77 hits with 21 doubles, seven home runs and 18 walks.
-He has driven in 33 runs with one stolen base.
+- France has collected 80 hits with 21 doubles, seven home runs and 19 walks.
+He has driven in 34 runs with one stolen base.

-- France will look for his third straight game with a hit in this contest.
-In his last five games he is batting .158 with a home run, a walk and an RBI.
+- France hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .278 with a home run, two walks and two RBI.

 France Recent Games